IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.1.1.3.2 Report Reader with External Image Display Retrieve Option

-A Report Reader with the External Image Display Retrieve Option delegates the image viewing capabilities to an external Image Display invoked by the IID / Integrated Image Display Invoker.
+A Report Reader with the External Image Display Retrieve Option delegates the image viewing capabilities to an external Image Display that is invoked by an integrated IID / Image Display Invoker actor.
 When triggered to view images, the Report Reader translates the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.

 See [External Image Display Retrieve Option](#xx24-external-image-display-retrieve-option) for details.

 ##### XX.1.1.3.3 Report Reader with DICOM Instance Retrieve Option

-A Report Reader with the DICOM Instance Retrieve Option integrates with Image Displays directly to provide the image viewing capabilities.
-When triggered to view images, the Report Reader translates the embedded image references and endpoints in the DiagnosticReport resource into corresponding commands (out of scope of IMR) and launches the integrated Image Display in context, to retrieve the images using either DICOM retrieve or WADO-RS retrieve and then displays them.
+A Report Reader with the DICOM Instance Retrieve Option integrates with an Image Display directly to provide the image viewing capabilities.
+When triggered to view images, the Report Reader translates the embedded image references and endpoints in the DiagnosticReport resource into corresponding commands (out of scope of IMR) and launches the integrated Image Display in context, to retrieve the images using either DICOM retrieve or WADO-RS retrieve and then display them.

 See [DICOM Instance Retrieve Option](#xx25-dicom-instance-retrieve-option) for details.

 #### XX.1.1.4 Rendered Report Readers

-A Rendered Report Reader presents the rendered reports embedded in the DiagnosticReport resource to the user, including the multimedia content embedded in the report as well as all hyperlinks.
-When users click on the hyperlinks, the Rendered Report Reader launches the rendered references images to the user.
+A Rendered Report Reader presents to the user the rendered report that is embedded in the DiagnosticReport resource, including the multimedia content embedded in the report as well as all hyperlinks.
+When the user clicks on the hyperlinks, the Rendered Report Reader launches the rendered references images to the user.

 A Rendered Report Reader receives multimedia reports directly from Report Creators or query/retrieves them from Report Repositories.